idiap/bob/doc/Overview.rst

 Machine learning
 ----------------

 |project| has been developed by researchers tackling many machine vision problems.
 Several machine learning algorithms have been integrated into the library.
-Dimensionality reduction is supported using Principal Component Analysis, Linear Discriminant Analysis and its probabilistic variant. k-Means is provided for data clustering, and classification is possible using both generative modeling techniques (Gaussian Mixture Models, Join Factor Analysis) and discriminative approaches such as Multi-Layer Perceptrons or Support Vector Machine (via a `LIBSVM`_ bridge).
+Dimensionality reduction is supported using Principal Component Analysis, Linear Discriminant Analysis and its probabilistic variant.
+K-means is provided for data clustering, and classification is possible using both generative modeling techniques (Gaussian mixture models, Join Factor Analysis) and discriminative approaches such as Multi-Layer Perceptrons or Support Vector Machine (via a `LIBSVM`_ bridge).

 Storing and managing data
 -------------------------

-The library has been designed to run on various platforms and be easily interfaced with other software.
+The library has been designed to run on various platforms and to be easily interfaced with other software.
 We have chosen the open and portable `HDF5`_ library and file format as our core feature for storing and managing data. `HDF5`_ is very flexible and hence allows us to store simple multi-dimensional arrays as well as complex machine learning models.
 Many tools for viewing, and analyzing the data are already available.
 In addition, we also support the loading and storing of most image formats thanks to `ImageMagick`_, videos through `FFmpeg`_ as well as standard `MATLAB`_ file using `MatIO`_.

 Database support
 ----------------